Specific Manuscript Collections

 - Palmskiöld Collection

-Around 500 volumes of notes and copies mainly of political and topographical documents, even Swedish biographies from the 17th and early 18th centuries.
+Around 500 volumes of notes and copies mainly of political and topographical documents, even Swedish biographies from the 17th and early 18th centuries, collected by the archivist Elias Palmskiöld during the 1700s.
 The collection also contains a number of rare early printed works.

 - Waller's Autograph Collection